aubreyrjones/mutagen/README.md

   * sections
   * moves

-Section names start with `§`.
-Optionally, you can write `~~~§`, which will force a column-break before that section when it's printed.
+Section names start with `§` or `$`.
+Optionally, you can write `~~~§` or `~~~$`, which will force a column-break before that section in the PDF playbook.
 You can write paragraphs of text underneath the section name to describe the section's contents.
 [You can't use line items, write-in fields, clickable symbols, or results blocks inside of section descriptions.]

 Moves start with a paragraph containing `-->` or `►`.
 Do not use that symbol anywhere else or for any other purpose.
 Everything before the